miyoku1226/secure-keystroke-auth/README.md

 # Secure Keystroke Authentication

 ## Overview
 This project explores **keystroke dynamics as an additional security layer** for passphrase-based authentication.
-By analyzing the unique timing patterns of an individual’s typing behavior, we aim to enhance authentication security while maintaining user convenience.
+By analyzing the unique timing patterns of an individual’s typing behavior, I aim to enhance authentication security while maintaining user convenience.

 ## Motivation
 Traditional password-based authentication is vulnerable to **keylogging, shoulder surfing, and brute-force attacks**.
 To improve security without relying on hardware tokens or biometrics, this project investigates **keystroke dynamics as a behavioral biometric**, using typing rhythm to distinguish legitimate users from impostors.